lmsimp/OpenRefine-ecology-lesson/00-getting-started.md

 ## Motivations for the Open Refine Lesson

-* It's really important that you know what you did.
+* It's really **important that you know what you did**.
 More journals/grants/etc. are also making it important for them to know what you did.
 You can capture all steps done to your data in Open Refine to the raw file and share them with your publication as supplemental material.
-* All steps are easily reversed in Refine.
+* All **steps are easily reversed** in Refine.
-* You _must_ save your work to a new file; Refine _does not_ modify your original dataset.
+* You _must_ save your work to a new file; Refine **does not modify your original dataset**.
 * Data is often very messy - and this tool saves a lot of cleaning headaches.
 * Data cleaning steps often need repeating with multiple files.
-Refine is perfect for speeding up repetitive tasks.
+Refine is perfect for **speeding up repetitive tasks**.
 * Some concepts like clustering algorithms are quite complex, but Refine makes it easy to introduce them, use them, and show their power.

 ## Before we get started

-* Check that you have Firefox or Chrome browsers installed.
+* Check that you have **Firefox or Chrome browsers installed**.
 Open Refine runs in your default browser.
-It will not run correctly in Internet Explorer.
+It will **not** run correctly in Internet Explorer.
 * Download software from [http://openrefine.org](http://openrefine.org) if you have not done this yet.
 * Unzip the downloaded file into a directory by double-clicking it (Mac) or right-clicking and selecting "Extract..." on Windows.
 Name that directory something like Open-Refine.
 * Go to your newly created Open-Refine directory.